Learn to Unlearn: A Survey on Machine Unlearning: Approximate Machine Unlearning

-To explore approximate machine unlearning for complex models, particularly deep neural network (DNN) models, Golatkar \textit{et al}.~\cite{golatkar2020eternal} introduced a forgetting Lagrangian to achieve selective forgetting in DNNs.
-Expanding on this idea, the authors developed a scrubbing technique that can erase information from trained weights without requiring access to the original training data or necessitating a complete network retraining.
-Furthermore, they developed a computable upper bound to quantify the retained information, which can be efficiently computed for Deep Neural Networks (DNNs).
-Nonetheless, when it comes to forgetting without the pre-training assumption, studies have found that even minor perturbations during the critical learning phase can result in substantial variations in the final solution.
+To explore approximate machine unlearning for intricate models, notably deep neural network (DNN) models, Golatkar \textit{et al.}~\cite{golatkar2020eternal} introduced a forgetting Lagrangian to accomplish selective forgetting in DNNs.
+Building upon this concept, the authors devised a scrubbing method capable of erasing information from trained weights without the need to access the original training data or mandate a complete retraining of the network.
+Moreover, they developed a computable upper bound to measure the amount of residual information, a value that can be efficiently computed for DNNs.
+Nevertheless, when it pertains to forgetting without assuming prior training, research has revealed that even slight perturbations during the crucial learning phase can engender substantial variations in the eventual solution.

-The aforementioned two representative research works used differential privacy mechanisms to perturb the retrained model parameters, leading to the question of whether machine unlearning can be considered a special case of differential privacy in the machine learning domain.
-Sekhari \textit{et al}.~\cite{sekhari2021remember} addressed this issue by conducting a thorough investigation of generalization in machine unlearning, with the objective of achieving favorable performance on novel data points.
-Unlike previous research, the algorithms employed in this study do not necessitate the unlearning algorithm to have access to the training data while deleting samples.
-This study introduces a clear distinction between differential privacy and machine unlearning; however, it has a few drawbacks.
-Specifically, it does not provide dimension-dependent information-theoretic lower bounds on the deletion capacity and cannot handle non-convex loss functions.
+The aforementioned two research contributions implemented differential privacy mechanisms to disturb the retrained model parameters, raising the inquiry of whether machine unlearning can be considered a special instance of differential privacy within the field of machine learning.
+Sekhari \textit{et al.}~\cite{sekhari2021remember} tackled this matter by undertaking an exhaustive exploration of generalization in machine unlearning, with the objective of achieving commendable performance on new data points.
+In contrast to earlier research, the algorithms deployed in this study do not require the unlearning algorithm to have access to the training data during the deletion of samples.
+This study delineates a clear distinction between differential privacy and machine unlearning; however, it does contain a few limitations.
+Specifically, it does not provide dimension-dependent information-theoretic lower bounds on the deletion capacity and is unable to handle non-convex loss functions.